testcontainers/testcontainers-dotnet/docs/modules/mongodb.md

 dotnet add package Testcontainers.MongoDb
 ```

-You can start an MongoDB container instance from any .NET application.
+You can start a MongoDB container instance from any .NET application.
 Here, we create different container instances and pass them to the base test class.
 This allows us to test different configurations.

 <!--codeinclude-->
 [Create Container Instance](../../tests/Testcontainers.MongoDb.Tests/MongoDbContainerTest.cs) inside_block:CreateMongoDbContainer